Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Dual Decomposition of 0--1 Programs

 \end{prop}

-\myparagraph{Min-marginal averaging algorithm} Algorithm~\ref{alg:min-marginal-averaging} approximately solves the Lagrangean dual~\eqref{eq:dual-problem} by performing a series of min-marginal update operations~\eqref{eq:mma-update}.
-The order in which the variables are processed is fixed at the start of the algorithm.
-We discuss variable orders that support the optimization process as well as an alternative averaging strategy in Section \ref{sec:appendix-decomposition} of the appendix.
+\paragraph{Min-Marginal Averaging Algorithm} Algorithm~\ref{alg:min-marginal-averaging} computes a solution of the Lagrangean dual~\eqref{eq:dual-problem} by performing a series of min-marginal update steps~\eqref{eq:mma-update}.
+The order in which the variables are processed, i.e.\ an appropriate permutation of $[n]$, is fixed at the start of the algorithm.
+A suitable order can be obtained, for instance, from bandwidth minimization of the constraint matrix, cf.\ Section~\ref{sec:variable-order} in the appendix.
+In the appendix we also present an alternative averaging strategy (Section~\ref{sec:averaging-strategy}) and a smoothed variant of our method (Section~\ref{sec:smoothing}) that is valuable for problems with bad fixed points of the non-smooth algorithm.